Canada is My Home Now But Where Do I Live?

 Privately-owned apartment buildings can vary in size from buildings that have only two apartments, to buildings or building complexes that have hundreds of apartments.
 You are usually required to sign a lease, agreeing to the amount of rent you pay for one year, and that you will not move out before the end of that year.

-Over the years, apartment rents have risen steadily in Ontario.
+Over the past seven years in Ontario, apartment rents have risen over 40 per cent.
 New laws about the rights of landlords and tenants can sometimes make it difficult for a newcomer to get an apartment, especially if he or she has just arrived in Canada and does not have good English language skills, is not aware of their rights or does not have a well-paying job.
 For example, a landlord has the right to refuse to rent you an apartment if he thinks you do not make enough money.
 Some landlords will not rent to anyone who is on social assistance (welfare) since the amount set aside for housing is usually not enough to pay for an apartment in these buildings.

 Discrimination based on race or ethnicity also still exists, unfortunately.
 “Sorry, it’s taken” is a problem many newcomers experience when trying to find an apartment.
 It is important that you know your rights in such situations.
 Again, this is where the immigrant or housing assistance services counsellor can help you.
 If a landlord asks for more than two months rent, if he asks for rent in cash and does not give you a receipt, or if he rents the apartment to someone else after he tells you it’s taken, he is breaking the law and you have the right to object.